djhshih/mobsnvf/README.md

 #### Use your own:
 If you are going to use your own reference genome, place the __fasta__ files in the `ref/` directory and make sure they are __indexed__.

-Custom reference genome needs to be declared to the pipeline using the `--ref {file-name}.ref`.
+Custom reference genome needs to be declared to the pipeline using the `--ref {file-name}`.
 Replace _{file-name}_ with actual the file name.

 #### Download a reference genome:
 By default the pipeline will look for `Homo_sapiens_assembly38.fasta` which may be obtained by running the `get_reference_genome.sh` script to download this reference genome into the _`ref/`_ directory.